Wan-sdon-code/career-path-intelligence-engine/README.md

 ## 🚀 The Python CLI Tool
 Included in this repo is `career_roadmap.py`, a custom terminal interface that outlines my transition strategy and salary scaling within the Singapore gamedev ecosystem.

+---

+## 🧠 Project Integrity & Development

+**A Note on Human-AI Collaboration:**
+While I leveraged **Gemini AI** to assist with the Python CLI structure and syntax optimization, the core substance of this roadmap—the **salary data**, the **strategic career tiers**, and the **Bungie-specific objectives**—is 100% driven by my own industry research, local networking within the Singapore tech ecosystem, and 10+ years of operational experience.

+I believe in using AI as a "force multiplier" to build tools faster, but the **domain expertise** and **strategic direction** are entirely my own.

+---

 ### How to Run:
 ```bash
 career_roadmap.py